Pump Power Calculator — Motor kW from Flow Rate, Head & Efficiency

 When to use this calculator

-- Motor selection — calculate the minimum motor kW required before specifying a pump driver
+• Pump motor selection — calculate required motor kW before specifying any pump driver

-- Energy audit — estimate annual electricity consumption for a pumping circuit at known duty hours
+• Energy audit — estimate annual electricity consumption for pumping circuits at known operating hours

-- Project costing — include pump motor power in electrical load lists for MCC and transformer sizing
+• Project costing — include pump power in the electrical load list for MCC and transformer sizing

 Frequently asked questions

-- What pump efficiency should I use if I don't have a datasheet?
+What pump efficiency should I use for motor sizing if I have no datasheet?

-- How do I convert flow rate from m³/h or LPM to m³/s?
+How do I convert flow rate from m³/h or LPM to m³/s for the formula?

-- Can this calculator be used for viscous liquids (heavy oil, slurry)?
+Can this calculator be used for viscous liquids like heavy oil or slurry?

-- The formula is valid for any fluid — use the correct density (ρ) for your fluid.
-However, for highly viscous fluids (above ~50 cP), the pump efficiency degrades significantly compared to water.
-Apply viscosity correction factors (per HI 9.6.7 or Hydraulic Institute standards) to de-rate both the head and efficiency from the water-based pump curve.
+The hydraulic power formula P = ρgQH is valid for any fluid — use the correct density ρ for your liquid.
+However, for viscous fluids above ~50 cP (centipoise), the pump efficiency degrades compared to water performance.
+Apply Hydraulic Institute (HI 9.6.7) viscosity correction factors to derate the pump head, flow, and efficiency from the water curve.
+For slurries, also reduce speed and use abrasion-resistant impeller materials (hard metal or rubber); slurry specific gravity increases effective density.